vmware/container-service-extension/docs/KNOWN_ISSUES.md

 pip3 install pyvcloud==21.0.0 vcd-cli==22.0.0 --upgrade --user
 ```
 ---
-### `vcd cse ovdc list` operation will timeout when a large number of organization VDCs exist
+### `vcd cse ovdc list` operation will timeout when a large number of OrgVDCs exist

-CSE makes an API call per organization VDC in order to access required metadata, and that can timeout with large number of VDCs.
+CSE makes an API call per OrgVDC in order to access required metadata, and that
+can timeout with large number of OrgVDCs.

 Example - Trying to use `vcd cse ovdc list` with 250+ VDCs: